textcreationpartnership/A03504/README.md

 ##Content Summary##

 #####Front#####
-THE
-STRANGE,
-VVONDERFVLL,
-and bloudy Battell betweene
-Frogs and Miſe:The occaſion of their falling o

 1. To the vertuous, courteous, and worſhipfull Gentleman, Maſter Robert Greenewood of
 Weſterton, health, with the happineſſe of both worlds.